OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

 |
 |   "crypto": {
-|       "client-cert-enabled": BOOLEAN,
 |       "force-aes-cbc": BOOLEAN,
 |       "tls-params": {
 |           ...
 |       }
 |   }
 |

-Attribute: crypto:cert-enabled
-""""""""""""""""""""""""""""""
-*client-cert-enabled* is enabled by default, which requires the VPN profile to contain a client certificate.
-By setting this to false, the VPN client will presume other types of authentication being enabled, such as username/password authentication.

 Attribute: crypto:force-aes-cbc
 """""""""""""""""""""""""""""""